-Income Averaging and Noncompliance.
-When units are lost to noncompliance at set-asides of 20% through 50%, additional units may have to be removed from the applicable fraction and Minimum Set Aside to restore the average.
-Re-designation of set-asides is one possible solution to address noncompliance, if existing households are income and rent appropriate for another set-aside than originally designated.
-Vacant units may also be re-designated once rented to another household at another set-aside (note: a vacant unit retains the status of the last household that resided in it, so redesignation can only occur at the next move-in).
+The Average Income Test and Noncompliance.
+When units are lost to noncompliance at designations of 20% through 50%, additional units may have to be removed from the applicable fraction and Minimum Set Aside to restore the average.
+Vacant units may also be re-designated once rented to another household at another designation (note: a vacant unit retains the status of the last household that resided in it, so re-designation can only occur at the next move-in).

-Income Averaging and Bond Properties.
-Congress modified the LIHTC Minimum Set Aside to allow for Income Averaging, but it did not make any change in IRC Section 142, which covers tax exempt bonds.
-However, Income Averaging may still be used in bond-financed LIHTC developments as long as the development satisfies both the Income Averaging minimum set-aside election and one of the minimum set-aside elections applicable to tax-exempt bond financing (20-50 or 40-60).
+The Average Income Test and Bond Properties.
+Congress modified the LIHTC Minimum Set Aside to allow for the Average Income Test, but it did not make any change in IRC Section 142, which covers tax exempt bonds.
+However, the Average Income Test may still be used in bond-financed LIHTC developments as long as the development satisfies both the Average Income Test minimum set-aside election and one of the minimum set-aside elections applicable to tax-exempt bond financing (20-50 or 40-60).
 Thus, units with income limit designations above 60% or 50%, as applicable, do not count for purposes of bond compliance.

-EXAMPLE Bond and Income Averaged Minimum Set-Aside
+EXAMPLE Bond and Average Income Test Minimum Set-Asides